rohanrajpal/blog/_posts/2019-11-15-DMRC-Connect.md

 comments: true
 ---

 From July-November 2019, my team and I worked on an application.
-This project was a part of the course: CSE501-Designing Human Centered Systems.
+This project was a part of the course: CSE501-Designing Human-Centered Systems.

 <div class="container">
   <img class="logo" src="{{ site.baseurl }}/images/DMRC/logo.png">  <br>